kenkoro/crypto-tracker/README.md

 ```

 ### New Result class
-Result utility class with a concrete set of errors, and error massages.
+Result utility class with a concrete set of errors, and error messages.

 #### P.s.: `Error` is a plain marker interface just for you
 ```kotlin